In Defense of Design Debt

 Consistency for the user’s sake is weak reasoning for upholding a rigid design system.
 Customers won’t really know if or when you “break” your design system as they likely won’t interact with the full spectrum of your product anyway.

-Iterating within design makes for very large (and I’m sure very impressive Figma files), but doesn’t really teach you anything about your audience.
+Iterating within the design phase makes for very large (and I’m sure very impressive Figma files), but doesn’t really teach you anything about your audience.
 The second pass on a solution will be informed with real data and customer insights.
 And a new design failing a test means the existing design system is working, which is also a valuable learning!

 Be responsible and clean up after yourself

 Introducing design debt is a strategic move.
 It allows for testing new features and validating existing ones, leading to potentially better design outcomes.
 But it’s crucial to manage this debt consciously.
 Finishing a test means clean up – both the Figma design system and the code.
+Bonus points for documentation.

 TL;DR